sylikc/jpegview/readme.txt

 [1.0.33]
 Bugs fixed:
 New features:
+- Free rotation is now stored in the parameter DB if no destructive processing (e.g. crop) has been applied before
+- Free rotation can be chained without error propagation because image is reloaded before rotation is applied.
+  This only applies if no destructive processing (e.g. crop) has been applied in the processing chain.
 Other changes:
 - Hiding parameter DB buttons when image is processed destructively as these operations cannot be stored in the parameter DB.